(See also Overview of Movement and Cerebellar Disorders.)

-Friedreich ataxia results from a gene mutation causing abnormal repetition of the DNA sequence GAA in the gene that codes for the mitochondrial protein frataxin.
+Friedreich ataxia results from a gene mutation causing abnormal repetition of the DNA sequence GAA in the FXN gene on the long arm of chromosome 9; the FXN gene codes for the mitochondrial protein frataxin.
+The GAA sequence is repeated 5 to 38 times within the FXN gene in people who do not have Friedreich ataxia; however, in people with Friedreich ataxia, the GAA sequence may be repeated 70 to > 1000 times (1).
 Inheritance is autosomal recessive.
 Decreased frataxin levels lead to mitochondrial iron overload and impaired mitochondrial function.

 In Friedreich ataxia, gait unsteadiness begins between ages 5 and 15; it is followed by upper-extremity ataxia, dysarthria, and paresis, particularly of the lower extremities.
 Mental function often declines.
 Tremor, if present, is slight.
 Reflexes and vibration and position senses are lost.
 Talipes equinovarus (clubfoot), scoliosis, and progressive cardiomyopathy are common.
 By their late 20s, patients may be confined to a wheelchair.
 Death, often due to arrhythmia or heart failure, usually occurs by middle age.